usbalbin/iter_fixed/README.md

 * `copied`
 * `cloned`

-however it does not support adapter like `filter` or `take_while` which will affect the length during runtime.
+however it does not support methods like `filter` or `take_while` which will affect the length during runtime.

 # Examples